About Berkshire Biomedical

 To Enhance Patient Wellness by Leveraging Technology to Improve Medical Outcomes

-Our Mission is To Bring Secure, Accurate and Precise Personalized Medication Delivery to the Authenticated Intended User by Pioneering the Use of Biometric Technologies, Combined with Cloud-Based Platforms and a Physician-Accessible Management System
+Our Mission is To Bring Secure, Accurate, and Precise Personalized Medication Delivery to the Authenticated Intended User (AIU™) by Pioneering the Use of Biometric Technologies, Combined with Cloud-Based Platforms and a Physician-Accessible Management System

 A PERSONAL EXPERIENCE DRIVES CHANGE IN THE HEALTHCARE JOURNEY

 Tommy Rouse is a successful former banker and financial payments industry executive.
-He's an innovator, visionary, and builder, with a knack for assembling talented management teams.
-Susan Owen is a successful, dynamic brand creator, and marketing communications executive.
-Together they formed and personally funded Berkshire Biomedical and subsequently brought other investors in to support the company's growth.
+He's an innovator, a visionary, and a builder, with a knack for assembling talented management teams.
+Susan Owen is a successful, dynamic brand creator and marketing communications executive.
+Together, they formed and personally funded Berkshire Biomedical and subsequently brought other investors in to support the company's growth.

 Thomas M. Rouse — Board Chair and Co-Founder